aws/s2n-tls/docs/DEVELOPMENT-GUIDE.md

 The test framework will take care of compiling and executing the tests and even indicates success or failure with motivating green or red text in the console.

 In addition to fully covering functionality in the correct cases, s2n tests are also expected to include adversarial or "negative" test cases.
-For example the tests performed on record encryption validate that s2n is tamper resistent by attempting to actually tamper with records.
+For example the tests performed on record encryption validate that s2n is tamper resistant by attempting to actually tamper with records.
 Similarly, we validate that our memory handling routines cannot be over-filled by attempting to over-fill them.

 To avoid adding unneeded code to the production build of s2n, there is also a small test library defined at [tests/testlib/](https://github.com/awslabs/s2n/blob/master/tests/testlib/) which includes routines useful for test cases.
 For example there is a hex parser and emitter, which is useful for defining network data in test cases, but not needed in production.